Clickcease

 Jail Time

 Leaving the scene of an accident won’t just lighten your wallet.
+It is crucial to contact the police immediately after an accident to avoid these severe penalties.
+It is crucial to report the accident to the nearest police station to avoid these severe penalties.
 If caught, you could face time in prison:

 • Property damage only: Up to 15 days